 Utricularia gibba, inflata, juncea, radiata, and subulata

 The bladderworts are the biggest genus of carnivorous plants with over 220 species worldwide.
-Big Thicket researchers have found 5 species to-date in the preserve.
+Big Thicket researchers have found five species to-date in the preserve.
 True free-floating bladderworts are annual plants that lack roots and leaves but have flowers on erect stems above the water.
-The entire floating plant is only about 8 inches tall.
+The entire floating plant is only about eight inches tall.
 Flowers emerge above the surface and are yellowish with 3-lobes and a spur underneath.
 Underwater the leaf branches or petioles are fleshy and inflated with air which allows them to float.
 Bladderworts are unique in that the underwater leaves bear small oval “bladders” that trap and digest small aquatic creatures.
 One common habitat is in nutrient-poor bog lakes.
 In the open water, it supplements its nutrients by trapping insects in a bladder that is like a suction bulb.
 Tiny hairlike projections at the opening of the bladder are sensitive to the motion of passing organisms like Daphnia (water fleas).
 When they are stimulated, these hairs cause the flattened bladder to suddenly inflate, sucking in water and the passing animal and closing a trap door after it.
 Bladderworts are usually found in quiet shallow, acidic waters and can form dense mats.

-There are approximately 80 species of butterworts worldwide with 9 occurring in the U.S. and only 1 so far having been found in the Big Thicket.
+There are approximately 80 species of butterworts worldwide with nine occurring in the United States and only one so far having been found in the Big Thicket.
 Butterworts are a genus of carnivorous plants that use sticky, glandular leaves to lure, trap, and digest insects.
 The leaf of a butterwort includes two scattered specialized glands.
 The peduncular glands consists of a few secretory cells on top of a single stalk cell.
 These cells produce a mucilagenous secretion which forms visible droplets across the leaf surface which helps lure prey in search of water.
 Once an insect contacts and is trapped on a leaf, the struggles trigger more glands to release encasing it in mucilage.
 Some species can bend their leaf edges slightly by thigmotropism, bringing additional glands into contact with the trapped insect.
 The second type of gland are sessile glands which lie flat on the leaf surface.
 Once the prey is entrapped and digestion begins, the initial flow of nitrogen triggers enzymes to release.
 These enzymes then break down the digestible components of the insect body and the fluids are absorbed back into the leaf surface through cuticular holes, leaving only the exoskeleton of larger insects on the leaf surface.
 Butterworts are very small and therefore are only able to trap small insects and those with large wing surfaces.
 They can also digest pollen which lands on their leaf surface.